lmmhhxx/Multispectral-Fundus-Reconstruction/Multispectral Fundus Reconstruction/README.md

 The reconstructed images are saved in .bmp format in the test_output/ directory.

 Each output contains 7 grayscale channels, corresponding to the predicted multispectral bands.
+Reconstructing a 9-band multispectral image from a 3-channel grayscale input using a pre-trained model is the same as reconstructing a 7-band multispectral image from a 3-channel grayscale input, but it should be noted that the model and code in the 3to9 folder should be used.